This is a general description of life insurance and the products available. Please make sure the policy you choose suits your needs and circumstances.

 - Childcare: As a parent, you’ll want to ensure your children are well cared for.
 Any settlement from a life insurance payout can be used to help cover the cost of childcare.

 - Education: Further education is expensive.
-If you want to give your child every opportunity, the life insurance payout could be used to pay for tuition fees.
+If you want to give your child every opportunity, the payout could be used to pay for tuition fees.

-- Everyday essentials: Many people forget about the everyday bills – but these add up too.
-They include food and utilities such as gas and electric, which can quickly become a burden.
+- Everyday expenses: Many people forget about the everyday bills – but these add up, too.
+Food and utilities such as gas and electric, can quickly become a burden.

-Of course, with a life insurance settlement the money can be used for whatever is needed most.
-It can be all, some, or even none of the things listed above.
+Of course, the money from a life insurance settlement can be used for whatever you need.
+It could be all, some, or even none of the things listed above.